louiswilliams/queueup-spotify/README.md

 #### Step 2: Authenticating

-To authenticate, the server uses an HMAC with SHA1.
+To authenticate, the server uses an HMAC-SHA1 scheme.
 There are 2 requried HTTP headers:

 * `Date`: RFC2822 or ISO 8601 formatted date
 * `Authentication`: Basic HTTP authentication using the base64 encoded string in the form `user_id:HMAC_HASH`

 Where `user_id` is received from logging in.
-The `HMAC_HASH` the output of using `client_token` as the key of the HMAC algorithm with the following as input:
+The `HMAC_HASH` is the output of using `client_token` as the key of the HMAC algorithm with the following as input:

     HTTP_METHOD+HOSTNAME+URI+UNIX_SECONDS